muhammadsaif1/Car-Connect/README.md

 With this app, users can browse, book, and manage everything directly from their phone.

 Car owners can also list their cars for rent, and verified drivers can offer their services.
-The app functions **fully offline** using local Hive storage for data management.
+The app functions **fully offline** using local Sqlilite storage for data management.

 ---